 All Submissions are Due Five Business Days Prior to the Start of the Forum

-- Presentation Version - All presentation files must be PowerPoint format.
-If you plan on using video in your presentation, be sure to send the video files as well.
+- All presentation files must be PowerPoint format.
+If you plan on using video in your presentation, be sure to send the video files in addition to the powerpoint file.

 Please use this link to submit your presentation: FINAL PRESENTATION SUBMISSION

-(Note: Be sure to label your presentation file clearly - e.g. "[companyname]-presentation.ppt")
+(Note: Please label your presentation file clearly - e.g. "[companyname]-presentation.ppt")

 The typical corporate ‘PowerPoint’ presentation describing management backgrounds, product pipelines, and pro-forma P&L projections rarely engages the impact investor audience.
 First and foremost, the Cavendish audience is looking to be engaged by a good story well told.
 While the specifics of the science and financials are important, they often get in the way of telling the best story and are best saved for follow-up discussions during the subsequent Partnering Meeting sessions.